lwbt/docs-steamdeck-note/steamos.md

 anticheat programs running which don't like or don't expect what SteamOS does with Wine and Proton.

-Adding games from Heroic to Steam can be done through the add **add a game** button in the Steam desktop client and selecting the respective desktop shortcut which you might need to create first from the tools tab of the respective game in Heroic.
+Adding games from Heroic to Steam can be done through a shell script named [HeroicBashLauncher][8].
+It can also be done through the add **add a game** button in the Steam desktop client and selecting the respective desktop shortcut which you might need to create first from the tools tab of the respective game in Heroic.